iammdmusa/InPost-Galley/readme.md

+#STEP 1:
-#Open the functions.php file then copy all and past your theme/theme-name/functions.php
+Open InPost-Gallery/functionsost-Gallery/functions.php file then copy the all and past your theme/theme-name/functions.php.

+#STEP 2:
-#open the style.css and copy this and put this style in your theme style file.
+	Open the InPost-Gallery/style.css and copy opy the all and past your theme/theme-name/style.css file .
+#STEP 3:
-#open then js.js file copy the and past this in your themes js file.
+	Open then InPost-Gallery/js.js file copy copy opy the all and past your theme/theme-name/js/ any .js  file .

-Then Go --> New Post .. click add media then left top "create Gallery" then click this .... slecte your images with set the image size in top right. then save .
+#STEP 4:
+	The go to the WordPress Admin area and then click "New Post"--> Top Left you can see the "Create Gallery" then make us previous your WordPress default Gallery ... select the images ...
+Bottom right "clcik this on the button" and set your desire images size then saved.

 Thank you
 Md.Musa